Prince Arthur Hotel

-The Prince Arthur Hotel, now known as The Prince Arthur Waterfront Hotel is a hotel in Thunder Bay, Ontario.
-The hotel was built by the Canadian Northern Railway, and was operated as a CN Hotel until 1955.
-The hotel was sold and now operates as an independent.
+The Prince Arthur Hotel is a historic hotel in Thunder Bay, Ontario, built in 1911 by the Canadian Northern Railway and operated as a CN Hotel until 1955.
+The hotel was sold and now operates independently.

 History

 In 1908, while travelling to Winnipeg, John James Carrick, Sir William Mackenzie and Sir Donald Mann were playing poker in a private car.
 In the wee morning hours, Carrick told the other two men that Port Arthur needed a good hotel and the Canadian Northern Railway should build one and even had a perfect location for it (the existing one).
 In a plebiscite taken at the end of April 1909, the citizens of Port Arthur endorsed the transfer of city land to the C.N.R. on which to build a grand new hotel.

 In 1910, construction began with Toronto firm Imperial Construction acting as general contractors.
 They delegated the work to local tradesmen and sourced materials locally: the cut stone supplied by Stanworth-Martin Company of Port Arthur and brick from the furnaces of the Twin City Sand Company.
 The six-storey hotel was made almost entirely of concrete and marble including walls, ceilings and floors, with very little wood, to ensure it was fireproof.
 Commissioned artwork was hung throughout the hotel, as well as commissioned murals were painted in the rotunda depicting the building of the CNR into the city.
 In total, it cost $850,000 to build the hotel, a value of $14.5 million in 2018!

 The choice Prince Arthur for the name of the hotel was fortuitous for, when on January 14, 1911, it was announced that Prince Arthur, Duke of Connaught, would become Canada's next Governor General.
 The newly-minted Governor General visited Port Arthur in August 1912.
 With permission, his family crest, a British lion above a ducal coronet, was incorporated with the C.N.R. monogram and used on the hotel's chairs and dishes.